 Beatrice Meo is a Master graduate in Environmental, Social and Economic Sustainability from the Institute of Environmental Science and Technology (ICTA) at the Autonomous University of Barcelona.
 Her main study focus is on climate change and social values on coastal areas.
 Her final master thesis aimed to analyze the social dimension of climate change impacts on natural protected areas to advance values-based adaptation policies.
 Her work was part of the LITOMED project led by the INTERFASE research group at UAB.
 Among the various topics she came across during her studies, she developed a strong curiosity towards climate change research and indigenous knowledge.

-Beside this, she is currently focusing on sustainable lifestyle practices and interested in the study of circular systems management.
+Besides this, she is currently focusing on sustainable lifestyle practices and interested in the study of circular systems management.
 She strongly believes the survival of our planet requires a re-thinking of our economic system, with a change in our production and consumption approaches to minimize the burden on natural resources.